kbase/kbase-ui/docs/development-setup.md

 > Tip: You can find this Vagrant file as well as nginx configuration files in docs/examples

 You can place this anywhere in the file.
-I usually disperse these where they occur in the Vagrantfile, but they can also be inserted as a lump, for example, at the end of the file just before the final "end".
+It is easiets to just inserted it as a lump, for example, at the end of the file just before the final "end".

 This: